Bemmu/DecisionTree/README.md

 DecisionTree
 ============

-This is a work in progress study project.
-The aim is for me to learn how to generate decision trees from training data in Python.
+This is a work in progress study project related to the University of Tampere course 'Knowledge Discovery'.
+The aim of this project is for me to learn how to generate decision trees from training data in Python.

-The program takes as input a list of cases.
+The program takes as input a list of case data.
 Each list item can represent multiple training cases that all have the same attributes.

 	S = [